Consensys/doc.goquorum/docs/Tutorials/Create-Privacy-enabled-network.md

 ### 8. Start GoQuorum node 0

-In the `Node-0` directory, start start GoQuorum node 0 specifying the Tessera 0 node to attach to.
+In the `Node-0` directory, start GoQuorum node 0 specifying the Tessera 0 node to attach to.
 Replace `<path to IBFT network>` with the path to your network.

 ```bash